cvat-ai/cvat/site/content/en/docs/manual/advanced/contextual-images.md

 1. In the folder with the images for annotation, create a folder: `related_images`.
 2. Add to the `related_images` a subfolder with the same name as the primary image to which it should be linked.
-3. Place the context image(s) within the subfolder created in step 2.
+3. Place the contextual image(s) within the subfolder created in step 2.
 4. Add folder to the archive.
 5. [Create task](/docs/manual/basics/create_an_annotation_task/#create-a-task).